bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 1) The **SELECT** statement returns the same number of columns for each table

 2) Each resulting column from the **SELECT** statement has the same name.
-These can easily be changed with an ‘as’ statement
+These can easily be changed with an 'as' statement

 3) The resulting columns are in the same order